mtulio/provider-certification-tool/docs/support-guide.md

 - `test_${PLUGIN_NAME}_provider_filter2-baseline.txt`: List of test failures tests* after applying all filters
 - `test_${PLUGIN_NAME}_provider_suite_full.txt`: List with suite e2e tests

-The base directory (`./results-provider-processed`) also contains the entire errors message for each failed tests.
+The base directory (`./results-provider-processed`) also contains the **all error messages (stdout and fail summary)** for each failed test.
 Those errors are saved into individual files onto those sub-directories (for each plugin):

 - `failures-baseline/${PLUGIN_NAME}_${INDEX}-failure.txt`: the error summary
 - `failures-baseline/${PLUGIN_NAME}_${INDEX}-systemOut.txt`: the entire stdout of the failed plugin